Mixolyde/ty_ruby/readme.md

 * trainyard_test - unit tests for all of the above
 * trainyard_benchmark - simple timing methods for benchmarking the search solutions

-I'm considering this project done, althought nearly ten minutes for the big problem isn't great.
+I'm considering this project done, although nearly ten minutes for the big problem isn't great.
 There are other problems to solve!

 Statistics from the benchmark: